 - Add your Accounts: Each account has its own register, where you'll add transactions.

 - Assign your Money: Give your existing dollars jobs by assigning money to your categories.
 Ask yourself, "What does this money need to do before I get paid again?" and stop when Ready to Assign reaches $0.00.
 When you get paid again, pick up where you left off and continue!
 You can also use Auto-Assign to assign money to categories automatically, based on the targets you set.

 - Schedule Transactions: Scheduled transactions help you prepare for upcoming expenses.
 You can even set them to repeat to remind you of recurring expenses.

 I've Already Paid That Bill, Why Am I Being Asked to Budget More?

 In your first month of budgeting, you may set a target for an expense you’ve already paid.
 For example, if you paid rent on the 1st, but you're starting on the 20th.
+Weekly targets will not prompt you to fund prior weeks, but other targets (such as monthly targets) will still prompt you to assign the full amount of the target for this month.
 If you're starting your new budget after that date, it can be confusing or even frustrating.

 There are two ways to handle this situation:

 - Ignore the yellow on that category, just this month.
-I know, it feels wrong but remember, red means stop, yellow means "proceed with caution".
+We know, it feels wrong but remember, red means stop, yellow means "proceed with caution."
 You can begin assigning money for those targets when the month rolls over.

-- Instead of setting the target this month, remove and add it to next month.
+- Or, instead of setting the target this month, remove and add it to next month, since you don’t need to assign money towards that expense this month.
 This will tell the target to begin in the future.
 No alert!
-Then tap the month at the top of your Budget to switch months, and create the new target:
+Then tap the month at the top of your Budget to switch months, and create the new target.